A priori bounds and equicontinuity of orbits for the intermediate long wave equation: Introduction

 \subsection{Acknowledgements}

 B.~H.-G. was supported by NSF grant DMS-2406816, R. K. was supported by NSF grant DMS-2154022, and M.~V. by NSF grant DMS-2348018.
 We are grateful to Yilun Wu and Katie Marsden for discussions about this work.
+We also wish to thank the anonymous referees for their helpful comments.